Data storage

 REST APIs

-Assuming this snippet is executed after the value has already been set, you should see an alert message containing the text "The value is myValue".
+Assuming this snippet is executed after the value is set, you should see an alert message containing the text "The value is myValue."
 The getValue method is again a wrapper around the REST APIs, issuing a GET request to the following endpoint:

 GET _apis/ExtensionManagement/InstalledExtensions/{publisherName}/{extensionName}/Data/Scopes/User/Me/Collections/%24settings/Documents/myKey